-Because of the global coronavirus outbreak the Woodview Centre is closed until further notice
+The Woodview Centre is closed to outpatient clinics until further notice

 Many of our patients access our care through the medical outpatient clinics held in the hospice’s Woodview Centre.